mozilla/mod_authnz_persona/README.md

 # Features

-* **zero configuration** - The module is designed with reasonable defaults, so you can simply drop it in
+* **zero configuration** - The module is designed with reasonable defaults, so you can simply drop it in.
 * **automatic re-auth** - The module is designed to use session cookies and automatically re-authenticate.

 # How it Works

 The module works by intercepting requests bound for protected resources, and checking for the presence of a session cookie.

 If the cookie is not found, the user agent is served an HTML document that presents a Persona login page.

 Upon successful authentication with Persona, this page will send a request to the server with a Persona assertion in an HTTP header.
 The module, upon detecting no cookie is present, will look for this header, validate the assertion, and set a short session cookie.

 The authentication page will then reload the desired resource.